Phacenox/ToyDES/readme.txt

-This program is a toy D.E.S. encryption and decryption algorithm.
+This program is a toy D.E.S.
+(Data Encryption Standard) encryption and decryption algorithm.
 Ehren Schindelar
 RIN 661677600

+This can be run as a python script with the following command line inputs ./hw1.py <encrypt/decrypt> <input filename> <output filename> <10 bit key (e.g. 1010010010)>
+please include the file extensions

 It reads from data in sets of 8 bits, and performs various operations on them to create a new set of 8 bits, which it writes to a file.